-Additional structured and detailed information about the procedure can be captured using purpose-specific data groups inserted into the 'Procedure detail' slot, where required.
+Additional structured and detailed information about the procedure can be captured using purpose-specific data groups inserted into the Procedure Detail slot, where required.

-Start date/time is included in the Protocol.
-If this is recorded against the Scheduled care pathway step, it captures the scheduled start time; if recorded against the Procedure performed step, then it captures the actual start time of the procedure.
+Start Date/Time is included in the Protocol.
+If this is recorded against the Procedure scheduled pathway step, it captures the scheduled start time; if recorded against the Procedure performed step, then it captures the actual start time of the procedure.

-End date/time has not been specifically modelled in this DCM as this is the date/time that is recorded (per the reference model) as each action or care pathway step is completed.
+End date/time has not been specifically modelled in the Procedure archetype, as this is the date/time that is recorded (per the reference model) as each action or care pathway step is completed, but is explicitly in the DCM in order to explicitly model capture the time at which the Procedure action is completed.

-Within the context of an Operation Report, this DCM will be used to record only what was done during the procedure.
-Separate DCMs will be used to record the other required components of the Operation Report, including the taking of tissue specimen samples, use of imaging guidance, operation findings, post-operative instructions and plans for followup.
+Within the context of an operation report, this DCM will be used to record only what was done during the procedure.
+Separate DCMs will be used to record the other required components of the operation report, including the taking of tissue specimen samples, use of imaging guidance, operation findings, post-operative instructions and plans for follow-up.

-Within the context of a Problem list or summary, this DCM may be used to represent procedures that have been performed.
-The Problem Diagnosis DCM will be used to represent the patient's problems and diagnoses.
+Within the context of a problem list or summary, this DCM may be used to represent procedures that have been performed.
+The Problem/Diagnosis DCM will be used to represent the patient's problems and diagnoses.

 In practice, many procedures (for example, in ambulatory care) will occur once and not be ordered in advance.
-The pathway step, 'Procedure completed' (or 'Failed attempt', or 'Procedure aborted') will be recorded and the details added.
-In some cases a recurring procedure will be ordered, and in this situation data against the 'Procedure undertaken' step will be recorded on each occasion, leaving the instruction in the active state.
-When the last occurrence is recorded the 'Procedure completed' action is recorded showing that this order is now in the completed state.
+The pathway step, Procedure completed (or Failed attempt, or Procedure aborted) will be recorded and the details added.
+In some cases, a recurring procedure will be ordered, and in this situation data against the Procedure undertaken step will be recorded on each occasion, leaving the instruction in the active state.
+When the last occurrence is recorded, the Procedure completed action is recorded showing that this order is now in the completed state.